yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

     host# make u-boot-spl_clean

+.. ifconfig:: CONFIG_sdk in ('PSDKL')

   .. ifconfig:: CONFIG_part_variant in ('J7200')

       -  Build the combined boot image.
 This requires first building the R5 boot image.
          This will generate the u-boot-spl.bin.
 This file must be copied to the k3-image-gen* folder.
          The tiboot3.bin can then be built from the k3-image-gen* folder.

     ::